se-edu/learningresources/contents/codeQuality/CodeQualityMetrics.md

 ## Making Sense of It

-Any code quality metric is as good as it is used; without context, it is merely a number. **Do not** use any metric just for the sake of it.
+Any code quality metric is as good as how it is used; without context, it is merely a number. **Do not** use any metric just for the sake of it.
 - It makes little sense to say: "This method has a CC value of 42.
 It is bad."
 - It makes more sense to say: "This method has a CC value of 42.
 That means we need at least 42 test cases to achieve full branch coverage for it, and it is bad."
 - It makes the most sense to say: "This method has a CC value of 42.
 That means we need at least 42 test cases to achieve full branch coverage for it.
 This indicates an overly complex method, and it will be difficult to maintain in the long run.
 Try to separate it to calls of a few methods of CC value of 10 or less each; that way we can better design test cases for those smaller methods and achieve perfect coverage."